Last updated on January 30th, 2022 at 02:02 pm

 The park’s 28 campsites for tents or RVs have water, electric, picnic tables and grills, and the campground is far enough from the Overseas Highway that road noise is non-existent.

-Kite-boarding, board-sailing and paddle sports at Curry Hammock State Park
+The kayak trail at Curry Hammock State Park

 A ranger-led kayak tour is offered Wednesday mornings (call ahead).